 Any chronic health problems

-Drug allergies – Including what happened when you took a medication you are allergic to
+Drug allergies, including what happened when you took a medication you are allergic to

-Earlier surgeries or medical procedures
+Other surgeries or medical procedures you have had

 Medical tests and results